Morningside Heights: Academic Acropolis development

 By the late 1890s and early 1900s, Morningside Heights' academic institutions were growing rapidly.
 The most prominent of these was Columbia University, whose president Seth Low had commissioned Charles Follen McKim of the architectural firm McKim, Mead & White to design the new Morningside Heights campus in 1893.
 The plan consisted of 15 buildings and a South Court on the east side of Broadway between 116th and 120th Streets, centered around the university's major library, Low Memorial Library.
 The Low Library was constructed between 1895 and 1897, along with most of the other original structures, and the first classes at the new campus were held in October 1897.
 Several campus expansions occurred shortly afterward, including Earl Hall in 1902; the first dormitories, Hartley Hall and Livingston Hall, in 1905; South Field, purchased in 1903; St. Paul's Chapel, completed in 1907; and numerous classrooms and other buildings.
-Columbia's presence in Morningside Heights led to a significant change in the neighborhood's character, and was dubbed by the Real Estate Record and Guide as "the largest single factor [...] in promoting private real estate and building activity on the plateau".
+Columbia's presence in Morningside Heights led to a significant change in the neighborhood's character, and was dubbed by the Real Estate Record and Guide as "the largest single factor ... in promoting private real estate and building activity on the plateau".

 Just across Broadway to the west was the campus of Barnard College, a women's college.
 In 1895, philanthropist Elizabeth Milbank Anderson donated funds on the condition that Charles A. Rich was hired to design the campus.
 Before funds ran out, Rich ultimately designed the Milbank, Brinckerhoff, and Fiske Halls, which held their first classes in October 1897.
-Immediately north was Teachers College, which became affiliated with Columbia University in 1893 and merged with the latter in 1897.
+Immediately north of Barnard was Teachers College, which became affiliated with Columbia University in 1893 and merged with the latter in 1897.
 The buildings for this campus were designed by William Appleton Potter.
 The first structure in the complex, Main Hall, was completed in late 1894; the last, Milbank Memorial Hall, was finished three years later.
 Both Barnard and Teachers Colleges saw rapid growth in the early 20th century.
 Only three structures were built for Barnard, resulting in overcrowding; (Note: Namely Brooks Hall (1906–1908), Students' Hall (1916), and Hewitt Hall (1924)) by contrast, numerous large facilities were erected for Teachers College, including a gymnasium, manual arts building, household arts building, and dormitories.